-So, let’s explore how online learning helps rural college students.
+Let’s explore how online learning helps rural college students.

 Do you have credits earned at a community college?
 Ottawa University’s credit transfer policy can reduce the number of courses you need to take, thus reducing your costs.
 Another benefit of earning an online, accelerated degree is being able to hold down a job while attending school.
 A steady income can help mitigate school debt if you’re able to pay as you go.
 Some employers also offer full or partial tuition reimbursement, which can be a great reason to keep your job while pursuing a degree.

-Beyond income potential, another reason it’s smart to earn an online degree as a rural college student is the need for qualified professionals in rural areas.
-Many small towns have a difficult time remaining viable in part because its residents aren’t qualified to provide the community’s needed professional services or, if they are, they often move away.
+Beyond income potential, another reason to earn an online degree as a rural college student is the need for qualified professionals in rural areas.
+Many small towns have a difficult time remaining viable in part because their residents aren’t qualified to provide the community’s needed professional services or, if they are, they often move away.
 What if you earned your degree and returned to a rural district to provide your services?

 Contact an enrollment advisor for more information!